Balance+Plus Videonystagmography (VNG) System

-Balance+Plus's Fall Assessment Unit (balance plate) assesses a person’s ability to maintain their balance while standing.
+Balance+Plus's Fall Assessment Unit (balance platform) assesses a person’s ability to maintain their balance while standing.
 If your patient’s are experiencing feelings of dizziness or are unsteady, then it can help diagnose and treat your patients.

-A subject simply stands on a platform, where data force sensors located at each corner of the plate collect valuable data.
+A subject simply stands on a platform, where data force sensors located at each corner of the platform collect valuable data.
 The data is then processed to deliver printable Stability Scores, along with other pertinent balance information.
 Evaluations are made with other age-matched normative reports for comparative purposes.

 Balance+Plus's software analyzes both static and dynamic balance tests by administering objective assessments with varying degrees of difficulty.
 The software is incredibly easy for therapists to use and they can easily utilize the built-in training modes.
 It delivers fast results based on the patient’s weight and the degree of difficulty of the test being administered.